 The classroom, situated on the first floor opposite the Auditorium and formerly known as room 120, is a unique space deigned for dialogue with up to 13 persons (half a normal school class) with a circular formation to favour equal inclusion for each individual.
 A democratic layout in which no seat is superior to another and where all may equally see and hear one another, sitting around the campfire.
 The room gets its name from the lighthouse-like structure situated in the middle of the room.

-Outside the campfire room there are study places and an artwork by Martin Wickström: And child from 1991.
+Outside the campfire room there are study places and an artwork by Martin Wickström: The Lighthouse Room - eight oilpaintings depicting lighthouses.

 The Lighthouse Room by Sweco - a text by the architecht Jonas Kjellander (2022-03-21)

 Communication between individuals has been the core of human social activity and development since the beginning of mankind.
 Language is likely to have originated when trust and cooperation were found to be beneficial.
 Cooperation proved to be inalienable for survival.
 To this day the strongest human needs may be labeled inclusion, fellowship, and the sense of belonging.
 Stronger even than the need to still hunger.

 Dialogue is the compelling tool for human development.
 Consequently, we would expect to find physical environments fully optimized to this end.
 The connection between a physical framework and human behavior or wellbeing cannot be stressed sufficiently.
 But strangely enough we totally lack physical spaces which are optimized for dialogue.
 In case of the smallest groups of 2-4 individuals most normal spaces are sufficient, whether an enclosed room or an open space such as a café or a lobby.
 For other group constellations we only find solutions with compromises accommodating to different situations with contradictory requirements, but nothing designed, without compromises, merely for in real life quality conversation.